kathleengraham/natural-language-processing-project/README.md

 ## Final Summary:

-Unfortunately, we weren't able to get the summary to print in Spanish.
+While we were able to get a summary to print in Spanish in STEP 2, we were unable to do so in STEP 6.

 # Filtering Spam SMS Messages